Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Experiments

-\textbf{Invisible Attack: Perturbation Efficiency under Budget Constraints.} To further analyze how \system{} utilizes the limited perturbation budget efficiently under the $L_\infty$ constraint, we introduce the \emph{budget saturation ratio}, which quantifies the extent to which per-pixel perturbation budgets are consumed during optimization.
+\textbf{Perturbation Efficiency under Budget Constraints.} The imperceptibility gains in Table~\ref{tab:imperceptibility}, together with the attack improvements in Table~\ref{tab:main_asr}, suggest that \system{} uses the perturbation budget more efficiently than the baselines.
+To quantify this behavior, we introduce the \emph{budget saturation ratio}, which measures the fraction of the per-pixel perturbation budget consumed during optimization: